 In TRI-MEweb, you can also load information about an existing TRI facility by providing the technical contact information and TRIFID used on a report during the prior reporting year.
 Or, you can enter a 6-digit access key for your facility.
-In TRI-MEweb, you may request for the access key for a facility to be emailed to you.
-Additionally, the person who previously prepared or certified forms for your facility can use TRI-MEweb to send the access key via email to allow a preparer or certifying official connect to an existing facility.
+The person who previously prepared or certified forms for your facility can use TRI-MEweb to send the access key via email to allow a preparer or certifying official connect to an existing facility.
 You can also contact the CDX Help Desk at (888) 890-1995 to obtain an access key.